huang-julien/julien-huang.dev/content/index.md

 # Julien Huang

-## Hello ! 👋
+Hello! 👋

-**I'm Julien.**
-Frontend developer by day, open-source contributor by night.
+I'm Julien -- a frontend developer by day, open-source contributor by night.

-I'm currently working for Leetchi in France as a frontend technical lead.
+I currently work at Leetchi in France as a frontend technical lead.

-Outside my day job, i'm also part of the Nuxt Core Team.
-And as a self taught developer, open-source is my way to learn and improve myself.
+Outside of my day job, I'm part of the Nuxt Core Team.
+As a self-taught developer, open source has been a huge part of how I learn and grow.

-When i'm not programming, I like to spend time playing video games, music and powerlifting.
+When I’m not coding, you’ll probably find me playing video games, making music, or powerlifting.

 ::